meetcleo/re_dms/README.md

 ### Pre-requisites

-1. Have ansible installed locally
+1. Have ansible installed locally, including the following collections (`ansible-galaxy collection install ...`):
+    - `community.general`
+    - `ansible.posix`
 1. Have Docker running locally
 1. Have a target instance with the following:
     1. Debian or Ubuntu (based on `Noble`) installed